lingtalfi/Light_UserData/doc/pages/permissions.md

     - save
     - removeResourceByUrl
     - update2SvpResource

+- Light_UserData.admin, this permission allows the user to update all our tables (starting with luda prefix), including altering other user's records.

 We don't provide a **permission group**, so you need to attach the **Light_UserData.user** permission to a **permission group** of your choice